EMAp/sibgrapi-2014/invited-speakers.md

 ## Deep Learning That Just Works

-- [James Bergstra](http://www.eng.uwaterloo.ca/~jbergstr/)University of Waterloo - Canadá
+- [James Bergstra](http://www.eng.uwaterloo.ca/~jbergstr/), University of Waterloo - Canadá

 Deep Learning has captured the imagination of researchers in both academia and industry after breakthrough empirical results in vision,